 49. Alert Magazine Scholarships

 These weird scholarships are funded by Alert Magazine.
 They award $500 to the student who best exemplifies determination not to turn to alcohol and drugs by writing essays about their personal encounters with alcohol and/or drug abuse.
 The award is $500.
 More information is found at the Alert Magazine website.

 This scholarship allows students with special vocal talents to equip themselves with the necessary resources to become successful, professional vocalists.
 It was established in 1988 as a tax-exempt, not-for-profit organization, to award scholarships to young singers interested in American opera.

 To be eligible for these weird scholarships, you must be between the age of 21 and 36 and actively be seeking a career in the opera.
 Through their educational program, they seek out the best singers in the United States through preliminary auditions.
-Their website has more information about the group and their scholarship opportunities.
+Their website has more information about the group and its scholarship opportunities.